colorfulnotion/substrate-etl/README.md

 * [Kusama](/kusama)
 * [All Networks (Polkadot+Kusama)](SUMMARY.md)

+Chain data is appended daily.
 Included in each summary are sample queries.
-See also this [XCM Transfers blog post](https://colorfulnotion.medium.com/polkaholic-ios-2022-xcm-transfers-in-bigquery-public-dataset-substrate-etl-polkadot-xcmtransfers-dfa6f2261ce9)
+See also this [XCM Transfers blog post](https://colorfulnotion.medium.com/polkaholic-ios-2022-xcm-transfers-in-bigquery-public-dataset-substrate-etl-polkadot-xcmtransfers-dfa6f2261ce9).

-A `substrateetl` command line interface supports querying the data by relaychain + parachain id combination (e.g. is "-r polkadot -p 2000").
-Blockchain data is appended daily.

 Install Substrate ETL: